-Can BNG pay its short-term liabilities?
+Can BNG service its debt comfortably?

 - Historical Performance: What has BNG’s returns been like over the past?
 Go into more detail in the past track record analysis and take a look at the free visual representations of our analysis for more clarity.